-INCOME REPORTING REQUIREMENTS INCOME - EARNED, WITH OR WITHOUT UNEARNED INCOME - UNEARNED ONLY INCOME - EARNED AND/OR UNEARNED INCOME - NONE WV WORKS RECIPIENT IN FS AG Earned - Changes of more than \$100 Unearned - Changes of more than \$50 Earned - Within 10 days of knowledge of onset Unearned - changes of more than \$50 Earned - Changes of more than \$100 Unearned - Changes of more than \$50 Earned or Unearned - Within 10 days of onsent NO WV WORKS RECIPIENT IN FS AG When total gross earned and unearned income for the Income Group exceeds 130% FPL - by the 10 th calendar day of the month following the month in which the change occurs.
-Earned - Within 10 days of knowledge of onset Unearned - Changes of more than \$50 When total gross earned and unearned income for the income group exceeds 130% FPL - by the 10 th calendar day of the month following the month in which the change occurs.
-Earned or Unearned - Within 10 days of onset
+INCOME REPORTING REQUIREMENTS INCOME - EARNED, WITH OR WITHOUT UNEARNED INCOME - UNEARNED ONLY INCOME - EARNED AND/OR UNEARNED INCOME - NONE WV WORKS RECIPIENT IN FS AG Earned - Changes of more than \$100 Earned - Within 10 days of knowledge of onset Earned - Change of more than \$100 Earned - Within 10 days of knowledge of onset Unearned - Changes of more than \$50 Unearned - Changes of more than \$50 Unearned - Changes of more than \$50 Unearned - Within 10 days of knowledge of onset NO WV WORKS RECIPIENT IN FS AG N/A - See reporting requirements below for AG's subject to simplified reporting Earned - Within 10 days of knowledge of onset Unearned - Changes of more than \$50 N/A - See reporting requirements below for AG's subject to simplified reporting Earned - Within 10 days of knowledge of onset Unearned - Within 10 days of knowledge of onset b.
+AG's Subject to Simplified Reporting

+All AG's subject to the 130% FPL income reporting requirements must report when the total gross earned and unearned income for the Income Group exceeds 130% FPL by the 10th calendar day of the month following the month in which the change occurs.